madsmtm/objc2/block-sys/README.md

 ### LLVM `compiler-rt`'s [`libBlocksRuntime`](https://github.com/llvm/llvm-project/tree/release/13.x/compiler-rt/lib/BlocksRuntime)

 - Feature flag: `compiler-rt`.

-This is the default runtime on all non-Apple platforms when no feature flags are specified.

 This is effectively just a copy of Apple's older (around macOS 10.6) runtime, and is now used in [Swift's `libdispatch`] and [Swift's Foundation] as well.